liflab/beepbeep-3-book/pre-markdown/palettes/README.md

 ## JSON and XML parsing

+We have already seen how BeepBeep can process input streams such as CSV text files, and break each line of these files into a structured object called a *tuple*.
+Other BeepBeep palettes can also process input data in a variety of other formats.
+In this section, we elaborate on two such formats, called JSON and XML.

+### JSON parsing

-The serialization example in the previous section alluded to a particular way of formatting information using a notation called <!--\index{JSON} JSON-->JSON<!--/i-->.
+The serialization example in the previous section alluded to a particular way of formatting information using a notation called <!--\index{JSON} \textbf{JSON}-->**JSON**<!--/i-->.
 This acronym stands for *JavaScript Object Notation*, as it was first used in the JavaScript programming language to represent "semi-structured" data.
 A JSON object is a textual document such as this:

 ``` json
 {